-What if someone wanted to show a stock that didn't already exist in the main app?
-Well, thanks to the power of Intents, we can actually drive this type of experience using the Intents dynamic options capability.
+What if someone wanted to show a Stock that didn't already exist in the main app?
+Well, thanks to the power of Intents, we can drive this type of experience using the Intents dynamic options capability.

 You will be passed in an Intent object, and based on the parameters in the Intent, you can generate a specific timeline.

-The system can intelligently rotate to the most relevant widget and your app and widget can help feed this intelligence.
+The system can intelligently rotate the most relevant widget, and your app and widget can help feed this intelligence.

-Duration is the time interval for when that particular entry is relevant.
+Duration is a time interval for when that particular entry is relevant.